Home / Quick Links / Security

 • Sign it when you receive it, then treat it like cash.
 Don’t leave it lying around, lend it to family or friends, or let people you are paying take it out of sight.

 • Make sure your PIN is difficult to guess.
-Don’t use birthdays, postcodes, names, phone numbers or anything else that’s easy for a scammer to discover.
+Avoid using easily discoverable information such as birthdays, postcodes, names, or phone numbers for your PIN.

-• Don’t tell anyone your PIN or write it down.
+• Don’t tell anyone your PIN or write it down anywhere.

-• If your card is lost or stolen, or you spot a suspicious transaction, report it straight away so we can prevent any future transactions.
+• If your card is lost or stolen, or if you notice a suspicious transaction, report it immediately so we can prevent any further unauthorised activity.

 • Keep receipts and check your statement regularly, especially after a trip.

 • Leave your cards at home, by using your smartphone or smartwatch to make quick, easy payments with Apple Pay, Google Pay or Samsung Pay.
 Unlike a card, your mobile wallet can’t be lost or stolen.
-Even if your device goes missing, your wallet is secured.
-So you’ll enjoy greater peace of mind, as well as extra convenience.
+Even if your device is lost, your wallet remains secure - providing you with greater peace of mind and added convenience.

 Staying safe at ATMs

-• Make sure no one can see your PIN when you enter it by shielding the keypad with your hand or body.
+• Shield the keypad with your hand or body so no one can see your PIN when you enter it.
 Put your card and cash away promptly before you leave.

 • Be cautious when strangers offer to help you at the ATM, even if your card is stuck or you’re having problems.

-• Avoid ATMs with messages stuck to them saying the screen directions have been changed, especially if the message is over the card reader.
-Banks and other ATM owners don’t put up messages asking you to use specific ATMs or asking you to use an ATM that has been altered.
+• Avoid ATMs that have messages attached indicating that the screen instructions have been altered, particularly if the message is over the card reader.
+Banks and other ATM owners do not post messages instructing you to use specific ATMs or to use an altered ATM.

 • When you’re travelling overseas, choose ATMs in busy areas.
 Stay alert and don’t accept help from anyone.